nogginly/simply_fsm/README.md

     state :idling, initial: true
     state :walking

-    event :idle, transition: { from: :any, to: :idling }
+    event :idle, transitions: { from: :any, to: :idling }
-    event :walk, transition: { from: :idling, to: :walking }
+    event :walk, transitions: { from: :idling, to: :walking }
   end

   state_machine :action do
     state :ready, initial: true
     state :blocking

-    event :hold, transition: { from: :any, to: :ready }
+    event :hold, transitions: { from: :any, to: :ready }
-    event :block, transition: { from: :any, to: :blocking }
+    event :block, transitions: { from: :any, to: :blocking }
   end
 end
 ```